timroster/multi-tenancy-documentation/documentation/thomas/frontend-service-code.md

 # Frontend service code

-The is fontend web client displays a catalog of items.
-You need to authenicate and then you can navigate to a catalog.
+The frontend web client displays a catalog.
+You need to authenticate and then you can navigate to that catalog.
 The data for the catalog is provided by a backend microservice.

-The frontend needs to be integrated with App ID for the authenication and authorization to invoke the backend microservice.
+The frontend needs to be integrated with App ID for the authentication and authorization to invoke the backend microservice.

 The frontend is build on following components/frameworks.